 Transferring Out Your Property Proceeds on Sale as a Foreigner

-Transferring out your South African property proceeds on sale as a foreigner is not as straightforward as you may think.
+Trransferring out your South African property proceeds on a sale as a foreigner is not as straightforward as you may think.

 South Africa is not like other countries when it comes to the international movement of money due to having exchange control regulations in place.